 §555.1.
 Purpose.

-This chapter implements the provisions of the Texas Health and Safety Code, Chapter 242, Subchapter I, Nursing Facility Administration, which concern for the purpose of licensing nursing facility administrators in the state of Texas.
+This chapter implements the provisions of the Texas Health and Safety Code, Chapter 242, Subchapter I, Nursing Facility Administration, which concern licensing nursing facility administrators in the state of Texas.

 §555.2.
 Definitions.

 The words and terms in this chapter have the following meanings, unless the context clearly indicates otherwise: